POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/psygrid.rst

     ==============================  ============  ===========
     Property                        Default       Description
     ==============================  ============  ===========
-    description                   ""            description text
+    'description'                   ""            description text
-    max_number_of_runs            None          the maximum number of runs format                        "hdf5"        file format; only :samp:`hdf5` is currently supported compression                   "gzip9"       the compression (of the hdf5 file) history_DS_error              None          the maximum error allowed when downsampling the history history_DS_exclude            default list  the history columns to exclude from downsampling (default list = ["model_number", "age", "star_age"]) profile_DS_error              None          the maximum error allowed when downsampling the final profile profile_DS_interval           None          the maximum change in an downsampled interval relative to the change from initial to final profile_DS_exclude            default list  the profile columns to exclude from downsampling (default list = ["mass", "star_mass"]) star1_history_saved_columns   "minimum"     specifies which history columns of star 1 should be read
+    'max_number_of_runs'            None          the maximum number of runs 'format'                        "hdf5"        file format; only :samp:`hdf5` is currently supported 'compression'                   "gzip9"       the compression (of the hdf5 file) 'history_DS_error'              None          the maximum error allowed when downsampling the history 'history_DS_exclude'            default list  the history columns to exclude from downsampling (default list = ["model_number", "age", "star_age"])
+    'profile_DS_error'              None          the maximum error allowed when downsampling the final profile 'profile_DS_interval'           None          the maximum change in an downsampled interval relative to the change from initial to final
+    'profile_DS_exclude'            default list  the profile columns to exclude from downsampling (default list = ["mass", "star_mass"])
+    'star1_history_saved_columns'   "minimum"     specifies which history columns of star 1 should be read

                                                   if :samp:`all`, read all the columns in the MESA output